flomesh-io/ztm/README.md

 curl http://localhost:9999/api/certificates/ca | tee ca.crt
 ```

 We also need at least one *user certificate* in order to allow an endpoint onboard our mesh.
-Let's generate a certificate and the private key for user `root`:
+Let's generate a certificate and the private key for user `root`, and save them in files:

 ```sh
 curl http://localhost:9999/api/certificates/root -X POST | tee root.key